Daihatsu-class landing craft: History

 Daihatsu-class Landing Craft ((大発動艇, Daihatsudōtei) was a landing craft of the Imperial Japanese Army, originally developed in 1924, further refined later on and also adopted to the Imperial Japanese Navy service.

 Boats were first used in combat on 29 February 1932, during the Shanghai incident landing IJA's 11th Division behind enemy lines blocking enemy from receiving supplies and reinforcements that led to a withdrawal of the Chinese 19th Route Army.
 This operation was studied carefully by USMC Victor Krulak, with photographs of the boats provided to Andrew Higgins who copied the design into LCVP.

-Landing craft were built till the end of World War 2, with one of the last reported combat uses being a supply delivery on the Kaladan River.
+Landing craft were built until the end of World War 2, with one of the last reported combat uses being a supply delivery on the Kaladan River.
 It took place on 10 May 1944, as a part of the U-Go offensive, where boats were camouflaged with bushes and armed with Type 92 heavy machine guns.
 An estimated 6000 boats were built for both the Imperial Japanese Army and Navy.

 It had a bow ramp that was lowered to disembark cargo upon riding up onto a beach.
 After reviewing photos of a Daihatsu landing craft, this was adopted by American landing craft designer Andrew Higgins in developing the Landing Craft, Personnel (Large) (LCP(L)) into the Landing Craft, Personnel (Ramped) (LCP(R)) and later the Landing Craft, Vehicle and Personnel (LCVP).
 However, the Daihatsu landing craft was more seaworthy than an LCVP due to its hull design.
 It was constructed of a metal hull and powered by a diesel engine.

 The landing craft could be modified to carry weapons of up to 37 mm (1.46 inch) caliber as armament and could be uparmoured against 40 mm fire.
 The 17 meter Toku Daihatsu-class landing craft was a lengthened version that was capable of carrying a medium-sized tank or two eight ton tanks.